 Learning Like a Boss: Student Success at BOSS Camp

-This last month I had the opportunity to sit down (virtually) with Head of School for BASIS Phoenix Primary, Deirdre Ewald, Head of School for BASIS Chandler, Matt FritzMiller, and Director of Middle School Programs, Kaylee Gengler, to discuss the schools’ unique BASIS Organizational and Study Skills (BOSS) Camp program at BASIS Charter Schools.
+Last month, I had the opportunity to sit down (virtually) with Head of School for BASIS Phoenix Primary, Deirdre Ewald, Head of School for BASIS Chandler, Matt FritzMiller, and Director of Middle School Programs, Kaylee Gengler, to discuss the unique BASIS Organizational and Study Skills (BOSS) Camp program at BASIS Charter Schools.

 Thank you for taking the time to speak with me today!
 Could you please introduce yourselves?

 Ewald: I’m Dierdre Ewald, Head of School for BASIS Phoenix Primary.

 Gengler: I’m Kaylee Gengler, Director of Student Affairs for middle school programs.
 I have been at BASIS since 2018 and came in as a dean.
 I started in the Director of Academic Programs role.
 Then moved into the Director of Student Affairs role at the primary level, and I really enjoyed it.
 I thought I would see what the upper grades were like.
 So, I came to Chandler last year.